thaiv28/CS-14115_SS22/session_07/session_07_lab_manual.md

 #### Activity III

-This activity summarizes most of the learned concepts of the first two labs.
+This activity summarizes most of the learned concepts of today's and yesterday's lab.
 It includes different aspects of HTML, CSS and JS and will result in a bar chart visualization.

 We will provide a template with a basic *HTML structure*, a *dataset* (stored in a JSON array) and a *complete JS function* that renders a bar chart with D3.
 Your primary tasks are data filtering and controlling the workflow.
 In the following labs we will introduce D3 and show you how to create these visualizations yourself.